9 Cheapest Countries to Visit: Dream Trips on a Budget

 Egypt combines ancient history with affordable beach escapes.
 Seeing the Pyramids in person is a once-in-a-lifetime moment.
 Red Sea resorts often offer excellent value for money.

-Average daily budget: $40–70 per person (5-star all-inclusive Red Sea resorts often cost less than a 3-star hotel in Western Europe) | Best time to visit: October–April — Egyptian summers are extremely hot (40°C+) and the beach resorts are more enjoyable in the cooler months | Don’t miss: The Pyramids of Giza at sunrise before the tour groups arrive — and the Egyptian Museum in Cairo for the Tutankhamun collection. | Tip: Hurghada and Sharm el-Sheikh offer some of the best value all-inclusive packages in the Mediterranean region — the Red Sea coral reefs are genuinely world-class for snorkeling and diving.
+Average daily budget: $40–70 per person (5-star all-inclusive Red Sea resorts often cost less than a 3-star hotel in Western Europe) | Best time to visit: October–April — Egyptian summers are extremely hot (over 104°F / 40°C) and the beach resorts are more enjoyable in the cooler months | Don’t miss: The Pyramids of Giza at sunrise before the tour groups arrive — and the Grand Egyptian Museum / Egyptian Museum collections in Cairo, depending on what is open and best for your dates. | Tip: Hurghada and Sharm el-Sheikh offer some of the best value all-inclusive packages of any warm-weather destination — and the Red Sea coral reefs are genuinely world-class for snorkeling and diving.
+Compare Pyramids of Giza tours or Hurghada snorkeling trips before booking locally.

 9. Moldova